 However, it was not until 2014, 50 years after the station had first broadcast, that Tynwald actually agreed to enshrine Manx Radio in primary legislation as the national public service broadcaster of the Isle of Man ensuring that there really was a more secure future for the station.

-Manx Radio’s shareholder is the Isle of Man Treasury however those shares are now held by the newly formed Manx Radio Trust, ensuring the station's independence from Government through its Licence and Station Format which is issued by the Isle of Man’s Communications Commission who also regulate the station.
+Manx Radio’s shareholder is the Isle of Man Treasury however those shares are now held by the newly formed Manx Radio Trust, ensuring the station's independence from Government through its Licence and Station Format which is issued by the Isle of Man’s Communications & Utilities Regulatory Authority who also regulate the station.

 Information regarding the best way to listen to us can be found here

 The company is managed by a Board of Directors under the chairmanship of Bill Mummery.

 Managing Director - Chris Sully

 Director of Programming and Content - Alex Brindley